-Composition of offences under wage law: application procedure, reduced compounding amount, certificate issuance, and prosecution on default.
-Provision governs the composition of offences by requiring an application in Form VI to the notified Gazetted Officer, who must verify whether the offence is compoundable and, if so, compound it for fifty per cent of the maximum fine payable within thirty days.
-On receipt of the composition amount, a composition certificate is issued in Part-B of Form VI.
-Failure to pay within time leads to prosecution, while post-prosecution composition requires intimation to the concerned officer for further action.
+Composition of offences under wage law requires application, officer verification, timely payment, and certificate issuance before prosecution follows.
+Composition of offences under the Code on Wages begins with an application in Form VI to the notified Gazetted Officer, who must determine whether the offence is compoundable and, if so, compound it only with the accused person's agreement and on payment of fifty per cent of the maximum fine within thirty days.
+The officer must then issue a composition certificate in Part-B of Form VI within ten days of receiving the amount.
+Failure to pay within the specified time leads to prosecution, and post-prosecution compounding requires intimation to the concerned officer.

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.